by Michael Botur

 In the gloomy Hemingway hollow lay the computer with which Jean-Paul Fernandes had ruined ambitions and broken spines.

-All of this, we saw peering in through the dark glass, for at 5.55am on a Monday morning we had our noses against the door of The Guide, but no way inside without breaking the glass in the door and reaching down to the handle.
+All of this, we saw peering in through the dark glass at 5:55 on a Monday morning.
+We had no way inside without breaking the glass in the door and reaching down to the handle.

 The handle depressing by itself as Todd squeezed Harriet, biting his fingertips.

-Jean-Paul Fernandes stood behind the door with his fingers splayed.
+Jean-Paul Fernandes held the door wide.
 Beckoning us in.

 ‘If you’re here to delete that email of yours, you’ll have to kill me.’

 Todd looked at Si with quizzical eyebrows.
-Todd had a choked a lot of guys.
-It was a popular thing.
-Todd had strong hands.
 Si shook his head in dismissal.

-Jean-Paul handed brandies to his guests then reclined in his leather office chair, one knee folded over the other, jiggling the Hush Puppy dangling from his toes.
+Jean-Paul reclined in his leather office chair, one knee folded over the other, jiggling the Hush Puppy dangling from his toes.

 ‘I understand the three of you represent T.H.S.
 Lustt?’